-New York State Consolidated Fiscal Subject: Appendix R - Position Titles and Codes Section: 51.0 Page: 51.11 Reporting and Claiming Manual Reporting Period: July 1, 2012 to June 30, 2013 Issued: 05/13
+New York State Consolidated Fiscal Reporting and Subject: Appendix R - Position Titles and Codes Section: 51.0 Page: 51.11 Claiming Manual Reporting Period: January 1, 2014 to December 31, 2014 Issued: 11/14

 CODE POSITION TITLE/ NUMBER JOB TITLE(S) DEFINITION 355 Student (OMH Only) Student who is participating in a program approved by the NYS Education Department that leads to a degree or license in one of the professional disciplines.
 Students must be supervised and evaluated in accordance with a signed agreement between a provider and a NYS Education Department approved educational program, and pursuant to a provider's policies and procedures for student placements and clinical supervision.
 356 Early Recognition Specialist (ERS) (OMH Only) An individual who supports the early identification of childhood mental illness through the creation and maintenance of productive partnerships, community outreach, child and family engagement, active parental consent and carrying out a community-wide plan for early identification.
 This position requires as minimum education requirement, a bachelor's degree in a major or concentration of social work, psychology, nursing, rehabilitation, education, occupational therapy, physical therapy, recreation or recreation therapy, counseling, community mental health, child and family studies, sociology, speech and hearing; or a NYS teacher's certificate for which a bachelor's degree is required; or NYS licensure and registration as a Registered Nurse and a bachelor's degree.
 It is also expected that the individual will have a minimum of two years (with a master's degree or higher) or four years (with a bachelor's degree) of experience providing direct services to children with emotional disturbance and their families.
+357 Broker - Start-Up and Support This title is used for all variants of Consolidated Supports and Services (CSS) and Self-Directed services.
+The Broker assists the individual to develop and maintain a complete and approvable CSS Plan/Self-Directed Budget taking into account the desired value outcomes.
 390 Other Clinical Staff/Assistants All individuals engaged in providing, supervising or specifically directing clinical services who are not included in the 300 series.
 Includes Dentistry, Radiology, Lab, Central Medical Supply.
-PI RODUCTION STAFF 400 Production Staff (Does not apply to SED) An individual engaged in providing, supervising or specifically directing production services including, but not limited to such titles as Production Manager, Workshop Supervisor, Warehouse Worker, Production Worker, Floor Supervisor, Contract Procurement Specialist, etc. Specify the title on Schedule CFR-4 and use this code number.
-PROGRAM A ADMINISTRATION STAFF 501 Program or Site Director An individual responsible for the overall direct administration of: 1) a specific program type that operates at more than one site; or 2) multiple program types at a single site; or 3) a specific program type at a single site.
+P RODUCTION STAFF 400 Production Staff (Does not apply to SED) An individual engaged in providing, supervising or specifically directing production services including, but not limited to such titles as Production Manager, Workshop Supervisor, Warehouse Worker, Production Worker, Floor Supervisor, Contract Procurement Specialist, etc. Specify the title on Schedule CFR-4 and use this code number. • A ADMINISTRATION STAFF 501 Program or Site Director An individual responsible for the overall direct administration of: 1) a specific program type that operates at more than one site; or 2) multiple program types at a single site; or 3) a specific program type at a single site.
 502 Assistant Program or Assistant Site Director Assists either the Program Director or the Site Director in the direct administration of a specific program type.
 Job title may include: Assistant Education Director.
 505 Office Worker (Program Administration) Responsible for record-keeping, billing, correspondence and general office duties.
 Job titles may include Bookkeeper, Clerk, Receptionist, Secretary and Typist.
-506 Accountant (Program Administration) Responsible for the establishment and maintenance of the program's systematic fiscal transactions for the agency.
-This position title does not include consultants.

-New York State Consolidated Fiscal Subject: Appendix R - Position Titles and Codes Section: 51.0 Page: 51.12 Reporting and Claiming Manual Reporting Period: July 1, 2012 to June 30, 2013 Issued: 05/13
+New York State Subject: Appendix R - Position Titles and Codes Section: 51.0 Page: 51.12

+Consolidated Fiscal

+Reporting and

+• Issued: 11/14